-The ultimate goal investors aim to achieve while helping out small businesses are significant profits.
-Therefore, for business owners, it’s essential to provide investors with a clear understanding of how exactly their company will make such profits and do proper financial management.
+The ultimate goal investors aim to achieve while helping out small businesses is significant profits.
+Therefore, for business owners, it's essential to provide investors with a clear understanding of how exactly their company will make such profits and do proper financial management and analysis.

 The first parameter usually assessed by potential investors in terms of corporate finance is the Growth Rate.
 This is often much more important than the revenues you currently have.
 Think about it from the investor's perspective: their return depends not on your size as a company at the moment but on how fast you grow.

 The growth rate will vary for different metrics, and your business model defines which particular metric is the most important.
 Some common examples include MRR (monthly recurring revenue), ARPU (average revenue per user), number of users, user retention, etc. The common denominator for all such metrics is that their growth should result in your revenue and valuation.

 Dividends and capital gains — what is the difference?